ignfab/voxatile/docs/dev/RandomNumbers.md

 ### Renderers

 Whenever a renderer needs random number, its constructor should have a `Seed` parameter.
-The generation main `Seed` will be passed to this constructor and it must be salted with rendered model before use.
+The generation's main `Seed` will be passed to this constructor.
+It must be salted with rendered model before use.

 Example of a renderer using random numbers: